 Best of all, if we help you apply or handle your appeal and you don't receive SSD benefits – you won't owe us anything.
 There really is "Never a fee unless we get money for you."

-Call for a Free Legal Evaluation of Your SSD Claim
+Call for a Free Legal Consultation of Your SSD Claim

 Do you suffer from severe bipolar disorder?
 Are you unable to work and pay your medical bills?
 Do you have multiple serious mental health conditions?
 If so, contact Edgar Snyder & Associates right away.